 Many people without celiac disease choose to follow a gluten-free diet.
 It’s probably because they think it’s healthier or because they believe it will help them lose weight.
 But if you haven’t been diagnosed with celiac disease, it’s unnecessary – and even harmful – to follow this type of diet, which could cause the following issues:

-For more information about a gluten-free diet and celiac disease, make an appointment today at Gotham Medical Associates.
+For more information about a gluten-free diet and celiac disease, contact us today at Gotham Medical Associates.
 We have three convenient NYC locations and specialize in the diagnosis and compassionate care of patients with digestive disorders.
 Fill out the form on this page to request an appointment or call 212.227.3688 to learn more.